 Directly-elected mayors were first introduced by the Local Government Act 2000.
 In 2012 David Cameron threw his whole weight behind the referendum campaign in favour of elected mayors, saying he wanted a "Boris in every city".
 Nine cities including Manchester, Nottingham, Birmingham, Leeds and Coventry voted No. The only city to vote yes in its referendum was Bristol.

 In 2004 the Bristol Common Purpose group discussed advertising in the Evening Post for an elected mayor and see who applied.
+Jerry O’Brien, from the Fire Service, came up with the idea.
+Jerry O’Brien is a Common Purpose Matrix Graduate.
 Early in 2005 the Evening Post ran the article and also posited a number of potential candidates that included John Savage, George Ferguson and Dick Penny.
 A Bristol 24-7 article revealed that "Jaya Chakrabarti from Bristol-based digital marketing agency Nameless said an elected mayor would help people engage with local politics."
 According to her LinkedIn profile Chakrabarti was a "Conspirator for the Bristol Elected Mayor Campaign" between 2010 – 2011 where she "helped to change our part of the world a little with a fantastic band of co-conspirators."
 Chakrabarti is a Common Purpose Matrix Graduate.

 In the end, George Ferguson became the first independent mayor to lead a major city in Britain.
 He was officially sworn in at a ceremony held at Brunel’s Passenger Shed, Temple Meads on 19th November 2012.
 We will meet up with him again later in this article.